falcongirl4/MARS_ANIMATION/README.md

 Over Google Meetup, the team BUILDS an animated website together.
 We use CLOUD COLLABORATION, on GitHub, to HOST a STARSHIP SIMULATION!
 Also we use YOUTUBE, to learn DESIGN and CODE, and reference our resources (below).
-Last, find the LINK to the WEBSITE at the bottom of this page.
+Last, LINK to the DEPLOYED WEBSITE: https://falcongirl4.github.io/MARS_ANIMATION/

 -----